 Caveat re. data generated in Jupyter LabNote that data generated in an interactive (JupyterLab) analysis is stored in the Cloud Environment's persistent disk - not the workspace blob container storage.
 You can move data generated in an interactive analysis to your workspace storage for more permanent storage (generated data will be deleted when the Jupyter VM is deleted or recreated).

 Follow the step-by-step instructions below to launch your Jupyter Cloud Environment VM in a Terra workspace.

 1. Start in the Analyses tab of your workspace.

 2. Click the cloud icon in the right sidebar.

 You can also get to the (Jupyter) Cloud Environment pane by clicking the notebook name.

-4. Click the Create button (at the bottom right) to start an Azure Cloud Environment with the default settings.
+4. In the Azure Cloud Environment configuration pane, click the Create button (at the bottom right) to start a VM with the default settings.

 5. Click on the name of a Jupyter notebook in the Analyses tab.